 Types of road cracks and how to avoid them

-What are the different types of road cracks
+Types of road cracks

 The FHWA Distress Identification Manual identifies seven different types of road cracks: